 Why: Although the history (or origin) of the festival is still a mystery, it is believed to be around 600 years old tradition.

 One of the completely fun and eccentric May festivals, the idea behind Cooper’s Hill Cheese Rolling Festival will have you rolling on the floor.
-The event begins with rolling a round, double Gloucester cheese down the hill, which can reach speeds of up to 70 miles per hour (110 km/h).
+The event begins at Cooper’s Hill in Brockworth by rolling a round, double Gloucester cheese down the hill, which can reach speeds of up to 70 miles per hour (110 km/h).
 Participants then race down the hill after it, often tumbling and somersaulting in their attempt to capture the cheese.
 The first person to reach the bottom of the hill and grab the cheese wins.
 What does he win?
 A real cheese roll as a prize.
+The event is open for anyone who loves an eccentric adventure and doesn’t mind rolling down the steep, hilly slope.
+However, watching the event from the sideline is quite entertaining as well.
 Of course, the event expresses the quirkiness and spirit of British culture.

 Where: Hay-on-Wye, Wales